ilof2/deepcool-ak620-digital-linux/README.md

 # AK620 Digital Air Cooler Monitor on Linux

-This project enables monitoring of temperature and CPU utilization on DeepCool's AK620 digital air cooler for Linux systems.
-The solution has been tested on Ubuntu 23 with a Ryzen 7950X3D CPU.
-Customization may be required in the temperature section for other CPUs.
+This project enables monitoring of temperature and CPU utilization on DeepCool's AK series digital air cooler for Linux systems.

 ## Dependencies